-Adult antiviral drug effective in suppressing hepatitis B in teensDecember 5th, 2012 in Diseases, Conditions, Syndromes /
+Adult antiviral drug effective in suppressing hepatitis B in teensDecember 5, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 A recent clinical trial found that the adult antiviral drug, tenofovir disoproxil fumarate (tenofovir DF), is safe and effective in treating adolescents with hepatitis B virus (HBV).
 Trial results published in the December issue of Hepatology, a journal of the American Association for the Study of Liver Diseases (AASLD), show that tenofovir DF suppressed HBV in 89% of pediatric participants.

 Chronic HBV is a major health burden that studies estimate affects 350 million people worldwide, with 600,000 deaths attributed to this chronic disease.
 The Centers for Disease Control and Prevention (CDC) estimate that more than one million Americans have chronic HBV, with most patients infected during childhood.
 Medical evidence suggests that 90% of patients infected as infants, and up to 50% infected between one and four years of age develop chronic HBV; 25% of adults who become chronically infected in childhood develop cirrhosis or liver cancer.

 "Children chronically infected with HBV are at great risk of developing severe liver disease and possible death due to complications from the disease," said Dr. Karen Murray, Chief of the Division of Gastroenterology and Hepatology at Seattle Children's Hospital in Washington and lead researcher of the clinical trial.
 "Tenofovir DF is highly effective in treating adults with chronic HBV and our trial evaluated safety and efficacy of the drug in adolescents."